 Jack became captivated by Django’s music after two life-changing visits to the Django Reinhardt festival in Samois-sur-Seine in 2002 and ‘03.
-(Which may be where we met…I was there in ’03 too.)
 As a teenager he managed to pick up tips and tricks from players such as Robin Nolan, Jan Brouwer, Jonny Hepbir, and Alfonso Ponticelli.
 Subsequently, Jack moved to Boston to continue his studies at the Berklee College of Music, as well as at our very own Django Camp.
-For half of 2011, frère Jacques studied the music of Django Reinhardt at its source by moving to Paris, France.
+For half of 2011, frère Jacques studied the music of Django Reinhardt at its source, in Paris.
 While there he tormented us with emails detailing his exploits jamming and performing with old masters (Boulou!, Florin!) and young bucks of the scene on the Seine.
 He meant well.

 Jack has since performed in the Django style with many bands in the Boston Area.
 He toured and recorded as member of Ameranouche, for one: